OrxaGridMicroservices/comms_gateway/README.md

 we can see all logs in fledge version 2.6.0 by adjusting the settings.
 Navigate to Settings > Advanced > Minimum Log Level and set it to Debug.
 By default, this setting is set to Error
 ![alt text](image.png)

+# Converting the End of Line Sequence from CRLF to LF

+First disable the autoCRLF in the git config by running the following command in your terminal git config core.autocrlf false

+Then remove the cached files in the git.
+Run the following command: git rm --cached -r .

+Then reset the project files by executing the following command to complete conversion. git reset --hard

+That's it now all the files that have CRLF will be converted to LF.